 January is Cervical Health Awareness Month.
-According to the American Cancer Society, about 14,480 new cases of invasive cervical cancer will be diagnosed in the United States.
+According to the American Cancer Society, about 14,100 new cases of invasive cervical cancer will be diagnosed in the United States in 2022.
 This disease, however, is virtually always preventable with vaccination and appropriate screening which makes creating awareness so important.

 While the cervical death rate has dropped significantly with the increased use of Pap tests, the risk still isn’t zero.
 Your life insurance rates may be impacted with a history of cervical cancer.
 The good news is that not all insurance companies underwrite certain health conditions in the same way.

 Quotacy is here to dig through the different life insurance companies to help you find affordable term life insurance rates that keep you and your family covered.

 Buying Life Insurance with a History of Cervical Cancer

 If you have a history of cervical cancer or cervical pre-cancers, your best chances of getting affordable life insurance is to apply through a broker, like Quotacy.
 Brokers are not tied to one life insurance company and are able to shop the market.

 We want you to get approved and will work hard to help you get coverage.
 Start the process by getting a free term life insurance quote or keep reading for more in-depth information about life insurance and cervical cancer.

 If you’re applying for life insurance, an HPV diagnosis may affect your life insurance rates.

 If you’re HPV positive but have no negative PAP test results, then no further underwriting investigation may be required.
 If you’re HPV positive and also have abnormal PAP results, underwriters will want to know what steps were taken next.
 A colposcopy or biopsy may be what doctors recommend for treatment.